1. When do classes meet?

 4. What are the program's entry dates and application deadline?

 The M.M. program accepts students for the fall (September) and spring (January) semesters.
+Learn more information about application requirements and deadlines here.

 5. What are the prerequisites?